metason/SpatialReasoner/README.md

 ### Spatial Relation Terminology

 All spatial predicates with their code, preposition, verb, synonyms, antonym and inverse definitions are specified and are available as terminology in [terms.json](terms.json) as JSON file.
-These spatial terms build a foundation to integrate the Spatial Reasoner library with LLM, NLP, and TTS.
+These spatial terms build a foundation to integrate the Spatial Reasoner framework with LLM, NLP, and TTS.

 ### Type System for Spatial Objects